fonoster/routr/docs/administration/cli/installation.md

 npm install -g routr-ctl
 ```

-This will provide you with the globally accessible `rctl` command.
+The command-line tool is now globally accessible.

-## Log in to a Routr server
+## Login to a Routr server

-To log in to a Routr server and being issuing commands run the following commands
+To log in to a Routr server and being issuing commands run the following commands.

 ```bash
 rctl login https://127.0.0.1/api/{apiVersion} -u admin -p changeit